What is Design Chit Chat?

 - 1on1 meeting with a team member (once a week).

 When I get tired, I take a 15-minute coffee break and play with my beloved dog.

 - Design review and creative check for team members.
-Create a to-do list for the next day.

 - Leave work.